tebennett/PlotQL-observable-plot/Description.md

-# Mobius
+# Aquaduct

-# Description:  test branch for event-bus implementations
+# Description:  test branch for transition to prisma graphql and Zag UI
 # CANCELLED:  Solid js signals are already event-emitters, so the code was redundant
 reduce the number of event-buses needed, improve scalability and stability before integrating into master